newsnowlabs/runcvm/README.md

 ## How DKVM works

-DKVM's 'wrapper' runtime, `dkvm-runtime`, intercepts container create commands, and modifies the configuration of the requested container - in such a way that the created container will launch a VM that boots from the container's filesystem - before passing the request on to the standard container runtime (`runc`) to actually create and start the container.
+DKVM's 'wrapper' runtime, `dkvm-runtime`, receives container create commands triggered by `docker run`, modifies the configuration of the requested container in such a way that the created container will launch a VM that boots from the container's filesystem, and then passes the request on to the standard container runtime (`runc`) to actually create and start the container.

 ## System requirements

 DKVM should run on any amd64 (x86_64) Linux host that supports [KVM](https://www.linux-kvm.org/page/Main_Page) and [Docker](https://docker.com).
+If your host can already run [KVM](https://www.linux-kvm.org/page/Main_Page) VMs and [Docker](https://docker.com) then it should run DKVM.

 ## Installation